-Our Green objective is intended to support the development and scaling of climate solutions and sustainable resource Green management.
+Our Green objective is intended to support the development and scaling of climate solutions and sustainable resource management.
 These aims can support each other; certain climate solutions, such as reforestation, can also have positive impacts on nature, biodiversity and the sustainable management of resources.
 Eligible activities include transactions that finance, refinance or facilitate certain green objectives or support a client whose business model supports those green objectives.
 We also include green bonds and sustainability bonds that align with the GBP and SBG, respectively.

-Our primary focus areas in this objective include: • Climate action, including: Renewable and clean energy, such as wind, solar, geothermal2, hydropower, tidal, biogas, biomass, and hydrogen produced with renewable energy; Clean technology, such as fuel cells, energy storage, energy efficient technologies, smart grids, and carbon capture; Sustainable transportation, such as vehicles with zero tailpipe emissions (e.g., fully electric vehicles) and clean mass transportation3; - Green buildings, such as retrofitting, rehabilitating or constructing accredited energy efficient buildings; Sustainable food, such as regenerative agriculture, low-carbon agriculture technology, and alternative proteins; and Adaptation and resilience, such as green infrastructure, disaster preparation (e.g., flood control) and transmission hardening. • Sustainable resource management, including: Water management, including water conservation and wastewater treatment; Circular economy and waste management, including pollution prevention or control, recycling and land remediation; and Conservation and biodiversity, including sustainable management or sustainable development of terrestrial or aquatic biodiversity ecosystems or forests.
-The Development Finance objective of the SDT highlights the work of the JPM DFI, which works to mobilize capital toward Development sustainable development in emerging economies.
-Finance Transactions and activities that qualify toward the Development Finance objective are assessed to have anticipated development impact by the JPM DFI in accordance with its methodology4, as updated from time to time and available on its website.
+Our primary focus areas in this objective include:

+- · Climate action, including: - Renewable and clean energy, such as wind, solar, geothermal, hydropower, tidal, biogas, biomass, and hydrogen produced with renewable energy; - Clean technology, such as fuel cells, energy storage, energy efficient technologies, smart grids, and carbon capture; - Sustainable transportation, such as vehicles with zero tailpipe emissions (e.g., fully electric vehicles) and clean mass transportation; - Green buildings, such as retrofitting, rehabilitating or constructing accredited energy efficient buildings; - Sustainable food, such as regenerative agriculture, low-carbon agriculture technology, and alternative proteins; and - Adaptation and resilience, such as green infrastructure, disaster preparation (e.g., flood control) and transmission hardening. - Sustainable resource management, including: - Water management, including water conservation and wastewater treatment; - Circular economy and waste management, including pollution prevention or control, recycling and land remediation; and - Conservation and biodiversity, including sustainable management or sustainable development of terrestrial or aquatic biodiversity ecosystems or forests.